ksravikumar2005/scenarios/MongoDB/step1.md

 Step 7: Type "show databases" to view all the default databases

-Step 8: type "exit" to exit the mongo shell
+Step 8: type "quit" to exit the mongo shell and type "exit" to leave the container

 Step 9: Stop the container using the command

-`docker stop myfirstmongo && docker rm myfirstmongo`{{execute}}
+`docker stop myfirstmongo && docker rm myfirst mongo`{{execute}}

+Step 10: You have successfully deployed MongoDB on Docker in less than 5 minutes!

+See you in the next scenario!